 Why Credit Unions?

-When someone mentions getting a loan, you probably automatically assume you’ll need to talk to a bank.
-Most people never even consider a credit union, often because they don’t know anything about them.
-But the truth is, they’re able to offer some game-changing benefits that a big bank can’t.
+When you think about getting a loan, there’s a good chance you automatically assume you’ll need to talk to a bank.
+Most people never even consider a credit union, often because they don’t know anything about them or what they can offer.
+But the truth is, they’re able to offer some game-changing benefits along with their home loans that a big bank can’t.

 Credit Unions vs. Banks

 Just like banks, credit unions accept deposits, originate loans, and provide a number of financial products and services.
 You can use them in all the same ways you would any traditional bank.
 And federally-insured credit unions are just as safe as your bank.
 Like the FDIC insures banks, credit unions are insured by the NCUA, backed by the U.S. Treasury.

 The main difference between the two is that a credit union is a nonprofit organization, owned by its members, whereas banks, as you know, are owned by investors and operate with the primary goal of making these shareholders more profits.
 There’s no need for credit unions to make money for their members at your expense, and since they are owned and controlled by people within the community who use the same services and programs, they care about their customers.
 And this mentality translates into great benefits for you.

 - They Offer Better Interest Rates - Credit unions have the same financial products as banks (mortgage loans, construction loans, personal loans, savings accounts, etc) — plus a variety of specialty loan options that banks don’t offer — but they’re a lot cheaper.
 Big banks are focused on making money, and this goal often contradicts the objectives of its customers; ie. low interest rates, low fees, and great customer service for their borrowers.
 Since credit unions aren’t focused on profit, they’re able to better balance these numbers to offer higher savings rates and lower interest rates on loans to their customers.